niph/pytube-extension/README.md

 	1) copy single video urls from youtube into tracklist.txt empty rows may cause problems
 	2) enter link of playlist when you are prompted for it
-		note: can only download public playlists
+		note: can only download public playlists (still in alpha state)
 	3) convert downloaded mp4 files from tmp/ folder with ffmpeg to mp3